-Located in the Valencian Community, it has an area of 816 km² and is the largest municipality in the Valencian Community, which also makes it one of the largest in Spain.
-The main crop is the vineyard, also growing to a lesser extent the crops of Almond and Olives.
+Located in the Valencian Community, it has an area of 816 km², it is the largest municipality in the region, which also makes it one of the largest in Spain.
+The main crops are vineyards, with Almond and Olive crops also occurring to a lesser extent.

-It sits on a plateau between 550 and 750 meters above sea level surrounded by peaks that exceed 1,000 meters to the north and east.
-It has a continental climate with a certain Mediterranean influence, being about 70km from the Mediterranean Sea.
+It sits on a plateau between 550 and 750 meters above sea level, surrounded by peaks that exceed 1,000 meters to the north and east.
+It has a continental climate with a Mediterranean influence, being about 70km from the Mediterranean Sea.

 WE ARE A WINERY